Assignment 03

 Late submission?
 10% will be removed for each day that you are late (3 days max)

-This is a group assignment (in a team of 3 or 4); you are free to form your own teams
+This is a group assignment (teams of 3–4 members).
+You are free to form your own teams and must register them here.

 Overview